mikedilger/backsnap/README.txt

 * Backups traverse the network to a backup server.
 * Snapshots are taken as often as you run the program, and rotated.
-* EIGHT full snapshots are kept, in a kind of exponential backoff (using the Towers of Hanoi strategy).
+* Up to EIGHT full snapshots are kept, in a kind of exponential backoff (using the Towers of Hanoi strategy).
 You always have the last, and the oldest one ranges from 65-128 days old.
-* Even though 8 snapshots are kept, the storage required is much less than 8-fold of the original media, because hard links are used for files in common.
+* Even though (up to) 8 snapshots are kept, the storage required is much less than 8-fold of the original media, because hard links are used for files in common.
 * The snapshots can be NFS mounted read-only, so recovery is simply a matter of rooting around in those directories and finding what you want.
 * Uses only standard unix commands